 An unusual choice for an alt mode - a foil to Cruellock's Godzilla tribute, I suppose.
 It's vaguely reminiscent of Doubledealer from G1, although I'm not sure that it's meant to be a tribute.
 The colours shouldn't really work, but he somehow pulls them off.
 Simple play value, but at least it all works.
 A decent vehicle mode which does what it's meant to without really being memorable.

 TRANSFORMATION TO ROBOT MODE

 Unclip the treads and fold them under the tank, out to the front to form his legs.
 Flip out the fender covers, the legs contort so that the treads become the heels (it's hard to describe this step).
-Rotate the central block 90°, fold the brown block down to form the left arm, slide the central block down to form his back, which will bring the arms into place and reveal his head.
+Rotate the central block 90°, fold the khaki block down to form the left arm, slide the central block down to form his back, which will bring the arms into place and reveal his head.
 It's an unusual transformation which is fairly complex for an Energon basic.